+So here’s the next update of NovelRace.
+Things went a little awry last week since the last update got pushed into the middle of last week and I got busy over the weekend with The Wall Project.
 Last week, on account of having to ration my internet usage, I ended up concentrating on the novel a lot more.
-Which brings us to the first lesson that cutting out distractions is vital while writing a novel.
+This brings us to the first lesson that cutting out distractions is vital while writing a novel.

 On the other hand, writing in order it’ll be told allows for better chapter transitions.
 I write in order.